UK health and safety for small business owners in 2025/26

 • Select contractors with the skills to work safely - If you’re employing contractors for projects, you need to make sure that they possess the skills, knowledge and qualifications required to carry out the work efficiently and safely.

-• Create a written health and safety policy — Writing up a health and safety policy document is a legal requirement.
+• Create a written health and safety policy - Writing up a health and safety policy document is a legal requirement for businesses with 5 or more employees.
 It’s also a way to efficiently and easily communicate your procedures company-wide.

 • Provide necessary PPE - As an employer, it’s your responsibility to provide any necessary personal protective equipment that can help reduce any risks in the workplace.
 You also must provide this to all employees, free of charge.